-Inform patients that serious skin reactions have been reported with use of topiramate, a component of QSYMIA.
-Inform patients of the signs of serious skin reactions and advise patients to report signs of a skin reaction to their healthcare provider(s) [see Warning and Precautions (5.16)].
+Inform patients that serious skin reactions have been reported with use of topiramate.
+Inform patients of the signs of serious skin reactions and advise patients to report signs of a skin reaction to their health care provider(s) [see Warnings and Precautions (5.13)].